alessandrojp/android-easy-checkout/README.md

 # Check In-App Billing service availability
 * In some devices, In-App Billing may not be available.
-Therefore, it is advisable to check whether it is available or not by calling `BillingProcessor.isServiceAvailable` or `BillingProcessor.isServiceAvailable` as follows:
+Therefore, it is advisable to check whether it is available or not by calling `BillingProcessor.isServiceAvailable` as follows:

   ```java
   boolean isAvailable = BillingProcessor.isServiceAvailable(getApplicationContext());